TAOISM | The Art of Not Trying

 This video is about not trying to change the world, to gain the world.

-How can the practice of wu-wei be applied to various aspects of life?
+The practice of wu-wei can be applied to various aspects of life.

 Taoism, also known as Daoism, is a philosophy and spiritual tradition that originated in China more than two thousand years ago.
 At its core, Taoism emphasizes the importance of living in harmony with the natural world and following the flow of the universe.
 One of the key principles of Taoism is the idea of “wu-wei,” or non-action, which is often translated as “the art of not trying.”